Previous dayFebruary 2, 2026Next day

 7.2 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 95 km N of Yakutat, Alaska on February 2, 2026 at 23:11 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.5 earthquake that occurred about 17 hours earlier.
+Seismographs logged a magnitude 2.0 earthquake 95 km N of Yakutat, Alaska with origin time 23:11 UTC on February 2, 2026.
+Coming 17 hours after a magnitude 2.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 The event originated approximately 7.2 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 60.388°N, -139.418°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 60.388°, -139.418°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02